CTristan/Spawn.HDT.DustUtility/README.md

 ![Overlay](https://i.imgur.com/zxdXdwf.png)

 ### Settings
-* Offline Mode: Open Hearthstone and head to "Play".
-After opening the main window the plugin is going to try to store collection and decks locally every 10 sec.
-If successful, it will try to store collection and decks every 5 min while Hearthstone is running.
+* Offline Mode: After opening the main window the plugin is going to try to store collection and decks locally every 10 sec while Hearthstone is running.
+(Decks can only be saved after visiting the "Play" menu once) If successful, it will try to store collection and decks every 5 min while Hearthstone is running.
 * Check For Updates: Checks if there is new release available on the GitHub page after opening the main window.

 ## ToDo